Jrayp/Moku/README.md

 ### Features:

 * Bitmask autotiling partially based on the method outlined here: [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673).
 Supports both 4 and 8-bit tiling.
 Can be used in conjuction with defold tilemaps, or your own custom maps.
-* Cell Picking
-* Assorted convience functions
+* Assorted convience functions including cell picking

 ### Planned features